 The next item was a link to some sort of scary documentary about Muslim population growth.
 Fair enough.
 My main response to Mom was that in Muslim, as in other countries, the more women are educated, the less likely a country is to have runaway population, and ironically in Iran, where strange to say, women are on the whole better educated than men, population growth is now comparable to that of a European country.

-The next thing I got, on 10/10 was called "To My Thinking Friends", which seems to be mostly an excerpt from Lee Iacocca's recent book Where Have All the Leader's Gone?.
+The next thing I got, on 10/10 was called "To My Thinking Friends", which appears to be mostly an excerpt from Lee Iacocca's recent book Where Have All the Leader's Gone?.
 There is some folksy preface material by presumably, the person who found and clipped the excerpt and wanted to pass it along to friends, I.e.:

 Here's an idea for Mr. Iacocca -- send every congressman a copy of his new book!Some bits from the Iacocca piece:

 He does make me think, if we could get those in leadership to really work at the solutions something could still bring us back to reality and make the necessary changes!!!!

 Remember Lee Iacocca, the man who rescued Chrysler Corporation from its death throes?
 He's now 82 years old and has a new book, 'Where Have All The Leaders Gone?'.

 'Am I the only guy in this country who's fed up with what's happening?
 Where the hell is our outrage?
 We should be screaming bloody murder!
 We've got a gang of clueless bozos steering our ship of state right over a cliff, ...As I wrote in response, "What was passed to you was heavily edited.
 It is an excerpt from a book PUBLISHED IN 2007, and when you put back in what was edited out, the Iacocca book is largely a VERY VERY VERY scathing criticism of George W. Bush, not of Obama.
 Here is a pretty typical excerpt: